Avi-Kenny/Avi-Kenny.github.io/_pages/cv.md

 * Journal of the American Statistical Association
 * Journal of Causal Inference
 * Journal of Medical Internet Research
-* Journal of the Royal Statistical Socieity: Series C
+* Journal of the Royal Statistical Society: Series C
 * Nature Communications
 * Prevention Science
 * Statistics in Medicine